-Software like Crazy Egg uses eye and click tracking technology to detect which parts of your site are being looked at it and which parts are being overlooked.
-It’s a great tool to use if you want to improve your website UX.
+Software like Crazy Egg uses eye-and-click tracking technology to detect which parts of your site are being looked at it and which parts are being overlooked.
+It’s a great tool to use if you want to improve your website’s UX.

 The human eye isn’t optimised for picking up brightness levels.
 When the eye has to move, it becomes more difficult to differentiate similar colours.

 Pale navigational elements placed on a pale background will make for a confusing layout.
 Whereas if the navigational elements are shown in a bright or contrasting manner, the user is able to find what they need more easily.
 Contrast is key to visibility.

 White space in design is a fundamental principle.
 Allowing elements on the page to appear highlighted and ensuring users can find exactly what they are searching for.

 A cluttered website that doesn’t use white space makes it difficult for users to differentiate between different elements.

 The best way to capture users’ attention is by creating contrast, using colours, animation, shape, and size.
 There’s a whole psychology behind colour choice.

 To find out which colours go together there’s a handy app called Coolors.

 A slow website can seriously hamper user experience and sales.
 Half of the users abandon a website that takes longer than three seconds to load.
 A page that is slow to respond to users’ actions causes further frustration.